 I am not sure there is a more potent or significant word in the life of our country or its people than the word Freedom… It is the who and what the United States of America is.
 Our country was born in it, and we stand as a great nation upon it.
-We are defined around the globe by this word.
+People around the world define us with this word.
 Many of the world’s greatest faiths are built on upon freedom, wars have been waged for it, and men and women have sacrificed and died for the meaning of this word.

 The Merriam-Webster dictionary defines freedom as “the absence of necessity, coercion, or constraint in choice or action, liberation from slavery or restraint or from the power of another, independence, and the quality or state of being exempt or released, usually from something onerous.”

 I marvel as I write this how we as Americans have “this,”.
-We have what is defined above in every area of our lives!
+We have freedom in every area of our lives!
 Think about it.
 Our work, our religion, our thoughts, our voice, our movement, and the ability to protect our lives from harm.
 We need it as individual human beings both personally and collectively as a community.

 I thought it would be interesting to ask some people that I highly respect within the Second Amendment community how they would define freedom and what freedom means to them.

 Let’s start with Gabby Franco, an Olympic shooter, firearms instructor, competitive shooter, author, speaker and NRA commentator.
 She is also an immigrant from Venezuela, a woman who knows better than most of us what life is like without it.